dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

 	When some of the grid contents are starting to be selected.
 A typical time point is when the user presses down the mouse selection button.

 onEndSelect(type, startPoint, endPoint):
 	When the selection completes.
-A typical time point is when the user releases the the mouse selection button.
+A typical time point is when the user releases the mouse selection button.

 onStartDeselect(type, startPoint):
 	When the user start to deselect some grid contents. i.e. removing some parts of the current selection.